AdarshChoutha/courses-at-coursera/README.md

 # Coursera Web_Development

-These are assignment solutions of "HTML, CSS, and Javascript for Web Developers" course on Coursera.
+All these folders are assignment solutions of "HTML, CSS, and Javascript for Web Developers" course on Coursera.

+Link to the course: https://www.coursera.org/learn/html-css-javascript-for-web-developers